 There are whopping fines in Victoria, of up $8000 for damaging, destroying or disturbing a wildlife habitat.
 A similar law in NSW could see perpetrators gaoled for up to two years.

 What’s that old saying again?
 Leave nothing but footprints, take nothing but photos.
-Maybe it’s time we went back to that.
+It’s time we remind ourselves that rock stacking is just as much part of leaving no trace as taking home our rubbish.

 View this post on Instagram